GoogleCloudDataproc/initialization-actions/gcs/CONFIGURATION.md

 *   `fs.gs.auth.service.account.email` (not set by default)

-    The email address is associated with the service account used for GCS access when fs.gs.auth.service.account.enable is true.
-Required when authentication key specified in the Configuration file (Method 1) or a PKCS12 certificate (Method 3) is being used.
+    The email address is associated with the service account used for GCS access when `fs.gs.auth.service.account.enable` is `true`.
+Required when
+    authentication key specified in the Configuration file (Method 1) or a PKCS12 certificate (Method 3) is being used.

 #### Method 1